RoRoche/AndroidStarter/architecture.md

 Another "must-have library", quoted frequently in listings!

-It aims at simplify the way to save and restore the state of activities and fragments.
+It aims at simplifying the way to save and restore the state of activities and fragments.
 It provides very clear annotations and a powerful utility class named `Icepick`.

 #### OnActivityResult